 Heated Seat Circuit

 The seat cushion has a temperature sensor.
-It’s an NTC or negative temperature coefficient sensor, a type of thermistor used to sense temperatures in different automotive systems like air conditioning and engine cooling.
+It is an NTC or negative temperature coefficient sensor.
+This thermistor senses temperatures in automotive systems like air conditioning and engine cooling.
 The module uses the signal from this sensor for safety and to regulate temperatures for HI and LOW settings.